thakurprathya/thakurprathya/README.md

 <img src="https://github.com/thakurprathya/thakurprathya/blob/main/Github%20Banner.png" alt="Banner" height="300" width="100%"/>
 <!-- ![logo](https://github.com/thakurprathya/thakurprathya/blob/main/Github%20Banner.png) -->
-<h1 align="center">Hi 👋, I'm Prathya Thakur</h1>
+<h1 align="center">I'm Prathya Thakur</h1>
-<h3 align="center">I'm a code wizard with a love for all things technical.
+<h3 align="center">Code Wizard with a love for all things technical.
 I can turn lines of code into magic, and I'm always up for a good challenge.
-When I'm not busy making computers do my bidding, you can find me nerding out over the latest programming languages and technologies.
-Just don't ask me to fix your home computer - I'm a professional, not a superhero.</h3>
+When I'm not busy over some project or problem, you can find me nerding out over the latest technologies.
+Just don't ask me to fix your computer (I can fix it 😉) but I'm a professional, not a superhero...</h3>

 <hr>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=thakurprathya&label=Profile%20views&color=b02908&style=flat" alt="thakurprathya" /> </p>